dusanradivojevic/Facebook_clone/README.md

 Simple Facebook clone application made with React.

 ## Description
-This web application represents front page of Facebook with some base functionalities, such as reading and writting posts and Google authentication login.
+This web application represents front page of Facebook with some base functionalities, such as reading and writting posts and comments, adding likes and Google authentication login.

 ## Implementation
 Application is made in React using Hooks & Context API.